steveicarus/archery-timer/README-PI.txt

 This is necessary to support sound through QT, and it is apparently not installed by default.

+* Install avahi client devel files: libavahi-common-dev, libavahi-core-dev, libavahi-client-dev

+This is necessary to support ZeroConf on the PI when building the archery-timer program.
+There might be missing dependencies that these packages have as well.

 * Installing the archery-timer from source

 Unpack the archery-timer tarball into the /home/pi directory.
 Then